LuciferUchiha/georgerowlands.ch/content/garden/ml/diffusion.md

 ## Denoising Diffusion Implicit Models

 Determinisitc variant such as DDIM remove the stochastic term by setting $Z_i = 0$ in the update step.
 This results in a deterministic mapping from pure noise to data samples.
 This improves generation speed but with slightly reduced sample diversity?
 Intuitevly it converges faster to high likelihood regions but may miss some modes of the distribution due to lack of stochastic exploration.
+Wasn^t this shown to be bad by 3blue1brown?

+Basically it can be shown that there is an ODE that matches the planck SDE and this ODE can be solved deterministically.
+So instead of simulating the SDE with noise we can solve the corresponding ODE without noise to get a deterministic mapping from noise to data samples. has smaller scaling of our step size do not go towards the mean?

 ## Diffusion Backbones